AmokSolderer/APC/DOC/PinMame.md

 # The APC and PinMame

 Bringing PinMame and the APC together was only possible with the help of the Lisy project.
-In the APC case we're using the Lisy_Mini board, but Lisy offers much more especially for Bally and Gottlieb fans.
+In case of the APC we're using the [Lisy_Mini](https://lisy.dev/lisy_mini.html) board, but Lisy offers much more especially for Bally and Gottlieb fans.
 Please visit the [Lisy homepage](https://lisy.dev) for more.

 We have started our PinMame experiments with my old trusty Pinbot which is running quite well as you can see in the following video: